ndajiya/context-server-template/README.md

-# mcp-server-template
+# context-server-template
-LLM-agnostic MCP Server- node
+LLM-agnostic Context Server- node

 This is a lightweight, generic [Model Context Protocol (MCP)](https://github.com/modelcontext/protocol) server implementation written in Node.js.
 It defines a few simple tools and can be used with any LLM that supports the MCP tool calling interface — including Claude, ChatGPT (via wrappers), OpenDevin, or open-source LLMs.

 ## 🛠 Features

-- Supports MCP over stdio
+- Supports Context Server over stdio
 - Defines two example tools:
   - `about` — returns information about the server
   - `hello` — returns a friendly greeting